 “They got a neighbour, Mrs Joseph Thompson to go with them.
 She also found Christ.”

-The work of the Chapel was founded upon people coming to know the Lord Jesus Christ in a personal way and that remains our foremost goal.
+The work of the Chapel was founded upon people coming to know the Lord Jesus Christ in a personal way and that remains a key goal.

 The Chapel Today